OpenMendel/MendelImpute.jl/docs/src/man/ultra+compress.md

 ## Saving

 Appending `.jlso` to the output file name will signal MendelImpute to save data in ultra-compressed format.
-For admixture estimation, we strongly recommend one to save in `.jlso` format.
+For admixture estimation, we require one to save in `.jlso` format.

 ```julia